chrisjm/ml-project-checklist/src/lib/data/ml-project-checklist-template.md

     - To make it easy to treat your preparation choices as hyperparameters
   - [ ] Data cleaning
     - Fix or remove outliers (optional and only as you move along so you're not doing extra work)
-    - Fill in missing values (e.g., with zero , mean, median...) or drop their rows (or columns); again optional and same rules as above.
+    - Fill in missing values (e.g., with zero, mean, median...) or drop their rows (or columns); again optional and same rules as above.
   - [ ] Feature selection (optional)
     - Drop the attributes that provide no useful information for the task
   - [ ] Feature engineering, where appropriate